Skip to content

 • The Applicant and Company must commit to making all data (including metadata and necessary tools) generated under this award publicly available.

 • Projects will be evaluated, in part, based on the level of support offered to the Applicant in a commitment letter(s) which delineates the amount of cash, in-kind, and/or other contributions (equipment donation, etc.) to be provided by the Company and any other sources (grantee institution, etc.).
-The more MLSC dollars leveraged by additional third party support, the stronger the application.
+The more MLSC dollars leveraged by additional third-party support, the stronger the application.

 • The Applicant will be required to provide documentation of a cash component from the company to support at least one new postdoctoral data scientist for the entire duration of the project following grant award.
-The salary must, at a minimum, follow the NIH payscale plus fringe.
+The salary must, at a minimum, follow the NIH pay scale plus fringe.

 • Applicants must demonstrate how they will work collaboratively with the Company to execute the project.

 • These funds are intended to catalyze new life science discoveries using modalities that generate large data sets (sequencing, proteomics, imaging, etc).
 Therefore, sponsored research agreements (or other similar arrangements) executed before Nov.
-17, 2023 between the parties will not be considered as part of the letter of support for this program.
+21, 2025 between the parties will not be considered as part of the letter of support for this program.

 • The Applicant and Company must be in compliance with all other Center agreements, if any.